 - Up to 170 hours of battery life

-- Does not require frequent calibration checks
+- No frequent calibration checks required

 - Automatic Switch off

 - Approved by British Hypertension Society